 - Panama Canal Treaty employees who provided faithful service for at least one year or whose safety was endangered by treaty ratification after at least five years’ faithful service, as well as Panamanian nationals who honorably retired from U.S. government employment after at least 15 years (now seldom-used categories)

-- Iraqi nationals who provided faithful service working for or on behalf of the U.S. government in Iraq and who experienced or are experiencing an ongoing serious threat as a result (the program was due to end in fiscal year 2013, though Congress granted an extension, under which any petitions pending on that date could still be approved later, and an additional 2,000 visas will be available in this category until December 31,2013)
+- Iraqi nationals who provided faithful service working for or on behalf of the U.S. government in Iraq and who experienced an ongoing serious threat as a result (after various extensions, any cases that filed for Chief of Mission approval before September 30, 2014 are eligible for visas

 - retired officers or employees of certain international organizations who have lived in the U.S. for a certain time